Beirut Souks

-Beirut Souks (أسواق بيروت) is a major commercial district in Beirut Central District.
-With over 200 shops, 25 restaurants and cafes, an entertainment center, a 14 cinema complex, periodic street markets, and an upcoming department store, it is Beirut's largest and most diverse shopping and leisure area.
-Beirut Souks also features piazzas, and public space.
-Designed in five separate commissions by international and Lebanese architects, Beirut Souks offer 128,000 sq. m of built-up area interspersed with landscaped pedestrian zones.
+Beirut Souks (أسواق بيروت) is a commercial district located in the Beirut Central District.
+It comprises more than 200 retail outlets, approximately 25 restaurants and cafés, an entertainment center, a 14-screen cinema complex, periodic street markets, and a planned department store.
+The complex also includes piazzas and other public spaces.
+Designed through five separate commissions by international and Lebanese architects, Beirut Souks covers approximately 128,000 square metres of built-up area, interspersed with landscaped pedestrian zones.

-The souks have historically been at the commercial heart of Beirut.
-They sustained severe damage during the Lebanese Civil War and were rebuilt by Solidere according to the ancient Roman-Greek street grid, maintaining the historic landmarks and pre-war street names.
+The souks historically formed the commercial center of Beirut.
+They sustained extensive damage during the Lebanese Civil War and were subsequently reconstructed by Solidere following the ancient Roman–Greek street grid, while retaining historic landmarks and pre-war street names.